MrCocoNuat/android-project/README.md

 ## Contributors
  - Me (Aaron Wang)

  That's it?
-Pod 11 people, if you want in then message me on slack or something...
+Pod 11 people, you must all be dead or something

 ## Table of Contents
 1. [Overview](#Overview)